 A certified copy of the SACCO society’s bylaws.
-A three-year business plan together with a feasibility study of the SACCO society in order to be licensed with the detailed vision, mission, scope and the nature of the business operations, the projected profitability in order to achieve the set standards, monitoring procedures and the control measures.
+A three-year business plan together with a feasibility study of the SACCO society in order to be licensed with the detailed vision, mission, scope, and nature of the business operations, the projected profitability in order to achieve the set standards, monitoring procedures, and the control measures.

 Evidence that the Sacco has adequate capital to run.
 In case you are wondering how much it cost to register the Sacco, well you have to pay an application fee of three thousand shillings.

-You are also required to submit the Sacco’s constitution form.
+You are also required to submit Sacco’s constitution form.

-Immediately after the mentioned documents have been received by the cooperative officer, the proposed members are invited for a meeting.
-Usually the quorum should be at least ten members.
-In the meeting, there will be the appointment of the interim officers with the main idea of oversight of the process.
-The process of the registration lasts about two months.
+Immediately after the mentioned documents have been received by the cooperative officer, the proposed members are invited to a meeting.
+Usually, the quorum should be at least ten members.
+In the meeting, there will be the appointment of interim officers with the main idea of oversight the process.
+The process of registration lasts about two months.

 Once registered, the Sacco, by law, must hold their first general meeting within a month after receipt of the certificate.